 The Holy City is famous for its world-class attractions, award-winning restaurants, and beautiful beaches, but you’ll also discover that the city has its fair share of hidden gems.
-Read on to discover ten unique things to do in Charleston, SC, including a secluded beach and a haunted jail.
-Afterward, uncover more of the Lowcountry’s best-kept secrets in our free Charleston Area Vacation Guides.
-Our guides are full of local recommendations for restaurants, breweries, events, shopping, and more.
+Read on to discover 10 of the most unique things to do in Charleston, SC, including a secluded beach and a haunted jail.
+Afterward, uncover more of the Lowcountry’s best-kept secrets in our free Charleston Area Vacation Guide.
+Our guide is full of local recommendations for restaurants, breweries, events, shopping, and more.

-A List of Unique Things to Do in Charleston, SC
+10 of the Most Unique Things to Do in Charleston, SC

 1. Paddleboard Under a Full Moon